 - Corrosive and prone to toxic fumes.

 The addition of fillers and additives can significantly improve PTFE’s mechanical properties, specifically creep and wear rate.
-The common fillers used are steel, carbon, glass fiber carbon fiber, graphite, bronze, steel, etc.
+Common fillers are steel, carbon, glass fiber, carbon fiber, graphite, bronze, and steel.

 Glass Fiber: Its addition will improve the creep performance and wear attributes of PTFE by affecting its low and high temperatures.
 Furthermore, Glass-filled compounds perform exceptionally well in oxidizing environments.

-Carbon Fiber: Carbon fibers are essential in lowering creep, raising hardness, increasing flex, and a compressive modulus.
-The PTFE blended with carbon fiber compounds has high thermal conductivity, and a lowers coefficient of thermal expansion.
+Carbon Fiber: Carbon fibers are essential in lowering creep, raising hardness, increasing flex, and compressing modulus.
+The PTFE blended with carbon fiber compounds has high thermal conductivity and a lowers coefficient of thermal expansion.
 Carbon fiber is inert to strong bases and hydrofluoric acids (Glass fiber can withstand both).
 These parts are perfect for making automotive parts like shock absorbers.

-Carbon: Carbon as an additive will help in reducing creep, increasing hardness, and improving the thermal conductivity of PTFE.
-The same results can also be achieved by blending PTFE and graphite with elevating the wear resistance of carbon-filled compounds.
+Carbon: Carbon as an additive will help reduce creep, increase hardness, and improve the thermal conductivity of PTFE.
+The same results can also be achieved by blending PTFE and graphite, elevating carbon-filled compounds’ wear resistance.
 These blends are ideal for non-lubricated applications like piston rings found in compression cylinders.

 Bronze-filled PTFE: This compound exhibits outstanding thermal and electrical conductivity making it perfectly suited for applications where apart is subjected to extreme loads and temperatures.